andrewpuch/elasticsearch_examples/README.md

 {
     "_id" : 1,
     "full_name" : "Andrew Puch",
-    "bio" : "My name's Andrew.
+    "bio" : "My name is Andrew.
 I am an agile DevOps Engineer who is passionate about working with Software as a Service based applications, REST APIs, and various web application frameworks.", "age" : 27,
     "location" : "41.1246110,-73.4232880",
     "enjoys_coffee" : true